IAB24/tech201_virtualisation/README.md

 ## Automating Multi-Machine Vagrant

-- Create a new directory that has the app and database files inside as well as the provisioning files.
+Create a new directory that has the app and database files inside as well as the provisioning files.

 ![img_6.png](img_6.png)

 ### Provisioning app
+Write this code in the app provision file `app.sh`

 ```linux
 #!/bin/bash